zeppe-lin/lsw/README.md

 OVERVIEW
 ========

-This directory contains lsw, a tiny utility that prints the XID, class and title of X windows to stdout.
+This repository contains lsw, a tiny utility that prints the XID, class and title of X windows to stdout.

 This distribution is a fork of suckless' lsw as of release 0.3 (20141129) with the following differences: